 Those that you can’t are the ones you would never want to consider.
 However, when you find a topic you love, and that will grow with time and you, then it is one you can choose.

 It is a rather simple process to change your blog topic, so it has a more clearly defined purpose.
-The niche planning guide walks you through this to ensure you cover every aspect necessary to create a well-defined blogging niche.
+Using something, like a niche planning guide, walks you through this to ensure you cover every aspect necessary to create a well-defined blogging niche.
 We’ll break this down into sections:

 - Your site purpose